realsumitkumar/react_notes/README.md

-#This is the notes of the Namaste React course!
+#These are the notes of the Namaste React course!